Polyushko-pole: Cultural influence

 Michael Palin notably performed the song with the choir of the Russian Pacific Fleet in the television series Full Circle with Michael Palin.

 The song is the third one heard at the beginning of Cast Away, an American movie starring Tom Hanks, right after Elvis Presley's "Heartbreak Hotel" and "All Shook Up".

 The song is used throughout the movie "REDS" (1981), the epic historical drama about American journalist John Reed who chronicled the October Revolution in Russia in 1917.

-The opening credits of the 1966 Cold War comedy film The Russians Are Coming, the Russians Are Coming uses this song.
+The opening credits of the 1966 Cold War comedy film The Russians Are Coming the Russians Are Coming uses this song.

-The song plays during a scene taking place at the Greek Parliament for Kremlin, in the Nikos Perakis film Loufa & Parallagi (1984).

 The anime Girls und Panzer uses "Polyushko-polye" along with "Katyusha" as the theme songs for the fictional "Pravda Girls High School".

 High school teacher Pedersen's pupils sing the song in the class room, and the melody is used throughout the film Comrade Pedersen.

-The melody is the basis for Ervin And Andrea Litkei’s song "Hold Me Forever", which is featured in the credits for season 4, episode 6 of What We Do in the Shadows (TV series).
+The melody is the basis for Ervin and Andrea Litkei’s song "Hold Me Forever", which is featured in the credits for season 4, episode 6 of What We Do in the Shadows.

+Blackmore's Night adapted the melody for "Gone with the Wind", which appears on their 1999 album Under a Violet Moon.

 It is used in the opening scene of the TV series Kleo, and a remix version by Modeselektor appears in the closing credits of the season 1 final episode.

-Chabad-Lubavitch Chasidim created a nigun using the tune and sing it to the words "Der Rebbe Zal Zayn Gezunt" (the Rebbe will be healthy).
+Chabad-Lubavitch chasidim created a nigun using the tune and sing it to the words "Der Rebbe Zal Zayn Gezunt" (may the Rebbe be healthy).

-The melody of the tune is used in the "yo yo" chorus in "Surfin' U.S.S.R." by Ray Stevens from his 1987 album He Thinks He's Ray Stevens.
+German power metal band Powerwolf used the melody of "Polyushko-polye" for the song "Werewolves of Armenia" in their 2009 album Bible of the Beast.

+In the American Television show, Airwolf, season 1 episode 5,the song is featured in song and on the cello.

+It is a theme song in the 2021 Russian film Captain Volkonogov Escaped.

+The Rahbani brothers reused the melody, crediting Knipper, in their 1974 play "Loulou", for the song "Kanou Ya Habibi", which was sung by Fairuz.